WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

    We will need:

-   <br /> Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B
+    Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B
    <br /> 3 LED Lights (each of a different color)        - I used 3 10mm gumdrop LEDs (Green, Red, and Orange)
    <br /> Breadboard                                                   - to experiment with the circuit design
    <br /> 1 330ohm resistor                                         - I used 3 1000ohm in parallel